 Meet with lobbyists, members of the public, agency representatives, and many others.

 Fellowships are for one year, running from September through August.
-The stipend for the 2017-2018 Fellow will be $63,000, plus health and dental insurance premiums, and approved business related travel expenses.
+The stipend for the most recent Fellow is $63,000, plus health and dental insurance premiums, and approved business related travel expenses.
 There will be a two-week orientation period organized by the AAAS in Washington in early September.
 This orientation includes seminars on the Congress and the Executive Branch; meetings with former Fellows, members of Congress, and staff; and preparing for placement in the Congress.
 There will be roughly 35 Congressional Fellows in the class, sponsored by over two dozen different societies, and roughly 200 executive branch fellows..

 We strongly encourage applicants to apply for all Congressional Fellowship programs for which they are eligible.
 For members of the Earth science community this likely includes: AGU, AGI, GSA, APS, AIP, AAAS, ACS, and in some cases the American Mathematical Society.
 Of course, we very much hope you will also apply for the AMS fellowship.